ekrolen/data-512-wildfire-project/README.md

     Because data was combined from multiple sources, field entries may not exactly match across them.
 Given considerable concern about data quality, all attributes returned for a single fire are captured with parenthetical numbers indicating how many time the entry appeared.
 To use an example from the documentation, "if 10 records contained a polygon for the Soda wildfire the script looped through the fire names and assembled them in the Fire_Name field count.
 Using this example, let's say that 5 rows had a fire name of "Soda", 3 had "SODA", and two had "soda".
 The resulting Fire_Name attribute in the USGS_Wildland_Fire_Combined_Dataset for that row would appear like this: "Soda (5), SODA (3), soda (2)" where the parenthetical values represent the count of times that attribute appeared."
 Dates are also combined into a single field to avoid favoring any single date.
 They use the same parenthetical numberical indication for the number of times the date appeared.
 Date types may not be identical.
     Fire data in our source was only collected until 2020, so there will be a meaningful data gap between 2020 and 2023.

+### fire_distances.csv Issues & Considerations
+Our current fire distance calculator only runs for fires with a "ring" geometry.
+Approximately 40 fires in the USGS_Wildland_Fire_Combined_Dataset have "curve ring" shapes.
+Due to their incompatability with our processing methods we will discard them from the data.

 ## Anaysis Reproduction Steps